Tutorfair is a website where you can find and book a local tutor. Every lesson supports our mission to make tutoring fair.

 Shrove Tuesday is a day of celebration because it is the last chance to indulge yourself before Lent starts.
 Traditionally during Lent, Christians would not eat foods such as meat, fats, eggs and milky foods.
 And of course, these foods need to be used up so that they don’t go off during Lent.
 What uses up eggs, fats and milk, with a just a little bit of flour?…PANCAKES!

 As it happens, in the Northern hemisphere Lent coincides with a period when these foods tend to be in short supply anyway… Elsewhere, Shrove Tuesday is known as Mardi Gras, or Fat Tuesday, because of all the rich fatty foods eaten up.

-So, when tucking into your pancakes tomorrow on Shrove Tuesday 2014, think about the religious meaning behind them and impress your R.E. teacher or tutor with all your inside knowledge.
+So, whilst you've been tucking into your pancakes this week (we may still be eating some in the office!) think about the religious meaning behind them and impress your R.E. teacher or tutor with all your inside knowledge.

 Why not have a go at giving up something yourself for Lent?
 All of us at the Tutorfair office will be.
 You don’t have to be religious.
 It’s a good opportunity to test your willpower and give up some of those unhealthy snacks that your body probably won’t miss for 40 days, or some of those bad habits that do nothing for your concentration.
 (No, giving up your GCSE revision does not count!)
 It will definitely make you look forward to Easter even more!

 Need some extra help in preparation for your Religious Studies GCSE exam?
 Here’s a selection of some of Tutorfair’s tutors who could help you out!